Clutton, Somerset

-Clutton is a village and civil parish on the eastern edge of the affluent Chew Valley, close to the Cam Brook river, in the Bath and North East Somerset Council area, within the ceremonial county of Somerset, England.
-The village lies east of the A37 road between Bath and Shepton Mallet, and is 9 mi from Bristol and Bath, and 11 mi from Wells.
+Clutton is a village and civil parish on the eastern edge of the Chew Valley, close to the Cam Brook river, in the Bath and North East Somerset Council area, within the ceremonial county of Somerset, England.
+The village lies east of the A37 road between Bristol and Shepton Mallet, and west of the A39 between Bath and Wells.
+It is 9 mi from Bristol and Bath, and 11 mi from Wells.
 Close by are the villages of Temple Cloud and High Littleton.
 The town of Midsomer Norton is 5 mi away.
 The parish, which includes the hamlets of Clutton Hill and Northend, had a population of 1,602 in 2011.

 History

 Highbury Hill is the site of the earthwork remains of an Iron Age univallate hillfort.
 It occupies an area of woodland at the end of a narrow ridge.
 It is a Scheduled Ancient Monument.
 The 3 ha site lies in an area of woodland at the south eastern end of a narrow ridge with steep slopes around it.
 There is a 0.5 m outer bank which is 8 m long with a shallow 8 m wide ditch.
 Some Roman silver coins were found at the site in the late 18th century.

 Clutton was called Clutone in the 1086 Domesday Book meaning 'A rocky hill enclosure' from the Old English cludig and tun, but there also is an obscure Celtic word cluttya meaning a 'hen's roost'.

 The parish was part of the hundred of Chew.

 There is a long history of coal mining in the village and the surrounding Somerset coalfield, but the mines are no longer working.
-The mines around Clutton were owned by the Earl of Warwick, who also owned sawmills, quarries, brickworks and agricultural interests.
+The workings were described in a report of 1610, located near Widow Blacker's house.
+In the 19th century, the mines around Clutton were owned by the Earl of Warwick, who also owned sawmills, quarries, brickworks and agricultural interests.
 The Earl and his wife, Daisy Greville took a keen interest in the welfare of their miners and built Maynard Terrace a unique row of terrace houses at the edge of the village.
 The village formerly had a station on the Bristol and North Somerset Railway.